CLIENT

 User tests & sessions

-We tested the checkout flow with existing customers (who received a discount voucher on their next purchases), the sessions were recorded and we identified several new friction points through the transcripts and confirmed suspected friction points.
-I looked at the customer support scripts to find anything related to the difficulties or successes with the payment and checkout process in the current store's UI design.
+We tested the checkout flow with existing customers (who received a discount voucher on their next purchase).
+The sessions were recorded, and we identified several new friction points through the transcripts and confirmed suspected friction points.
+I looked at the customer support scripts to find anything related to the difficulties or successes with the payment and checkout process in the current UI design.

 03